-CES 740 Advanced Seminar: Professional Orientation, Law, and Ethical Standards of Professional Counseling provides advanced training in professional orientation, law, and ethics in professional practice, research, and counselor preparation.
+CES 740 Advanced Seminar: Professional Identity: Legal & Ethical Issues in CES provides advanced training in professional orientation, law, and ethics in professional practice, research, and counselor preparation.
 The American Counseling Association (ACA) and the Association for Counselor Education and Supervision (ACES) will be the primary professional identity organizations and the primary professional conduct guides.
 Students will explore the legal and ethical issues, responsibilities across multiple settings and multiple service delivery modalities, and culturally relevant strategies in clinical practice and supervision, counselor preparation, professional credentialing, research, counselor education leadership, and counseling advocacy practices.
 Students will develop an in-depth analysis of a specific legal or ethical issue relevant to the jurisdiction of their future professional setting.
-There is a Residency in Week 4 of this class.
 (3 credit hrs)